Bayesian framework to infer the Hubble constant from the cross-correlation of individual gravitational wave events with galaxies: Methodology

 where $n(z \mid \delta^{\rm gw}_{\rm m},\alpha^{\rm gw}_{\rm m})$ denotes the number of galaxies within the redshift bin.
-For a galaxy survey with uniform depth, the average number of galaxies $\bar{n}(z)$ expected within the redshift bin can be calculated by averaging the observed number of galaxies within the same angular radius $\theta_{\rm max}$ around random lines-of-sight.
+For a galaxy survey with uniform depth, the average number of galaxies $\bar{n}(z)$ expected within the redshift bin can be calculated by averaging the observed number of galaxies within the same angular radius $\theta_{\rm max}$ around random lines of sight.

-The observed overdensity $\delta_{g}^{\rm obs}$ can be calculated in several different redshift bins of galaxies.
+The observed overdensity $\delta_{g}^{\rm obs}$ can be calculated in different redshift bins of galaxies.
 We call this the galaxy data vector $\bm{d}_{g}^{\rm obs}$.
 This galaxy data vector can be compared with the model vector of $\delta_{g}^{\rm mod}$ for the same redshift bins of galaxies, denoted by $\bm{d}_g^{\rm mod}$ to construct a galaxy overdensity likelihood.
 Note that the model vector is conditioned on the true location (both on the sky and in redshift) of a particular GW event.
 The comparison of the two should provide a constraint on the Hubble constant, $H_0$.

-The true position on which the modeled galaxy overdensity is conditioned has its own uncertainty as the sky localization of the GW event is not precisely known but known as a posterior distribution over $\bm{d}_{\rm gw}=\{d_{L}^{\rm gw}, \alpha^{\rm gw}, \delta^{\rm gw}\}$ inferred from the gravitational wave strain data $\bm{d}_{\rm strain}$.
+The true position on which the modeled galaxy overdensity is conditioned has its own uncertainty as the sky localization of the GW event is not precisely known but known as a posterior distribution over $\bm{d}_{\rm gw}=\{z^{\rm gw}(d_{L}^{\rm gw}, H_{0}), \alpha^{\rm gw}, \delta^{\rm gw}\}$ inferred from the gravitational wave strain data $\bm{d}_{\rm strain}$.
 The posterior for the Hubble constant, in that case, is given by, \begin{widetext}

 \end{widetext} where we have applied Bayes' theorem and assumed independence of the galaxy overdensity and the strain data from gravitational wave events.
 The integration in the last equation is performed over the localization uncertainty of the GW event.
-The first likelihood in Eq.~\eqref{eq:posterior_H0} corresponds to the galaxy overdensity likelihood, and we assume it to be a Gaussian such that, \begin{widetext}
+The first likelihood in Eq.~\eqref{eq:posterior_H0} corresponds to the galaxy overdensity likelihood, and we assume it to be a Gaussian such that \begin{widetext}

 \end{widetext} Here, $\bm{C}$ denotes the covariance of the overdensity field, and we assume it to be diagonal with individual elements $\sigma^2_{\delta}$ corresponding to the variance in the observed galaxy overdensity in a given redshift bin within the angle $\theta_{\rm max}$.
-The procedure for calculating $\sigma_{\delta}$ using random lines-of-sight is described in Sec.~\ref{sec:simulation}.
+The procedure for calculating $\sigma_{\delta}$ using random lines of sight is described in Sec.~\ref{sec:simulation}.